slightknack/slightknack.dev/content/blog/parser.md

       ... snip ...
  }:   delimiter
  ```
- This is the stream of tokens that will be fed into the parser to form the **ast**.
+ This is the stream of tokens that will be fed into the parser to form the AST.
 So, how exactly does a parser work?

  There are quite a few different kinds of parsers, but they all essentially reduce to the same set of steps:
  - Look at the next few tokens to determine what is being parsed